cloak-labs/cloakwp-workspace/README.md

 Typically you would install `studio` globally on your machine, but since we run our local WordPress instances in Docker, we need to install it as a composer dependency in each WordPress instance, so that it's available in the Docker environment.

-The first two steps below are already done for you on existing example projects.
+The first two steps below are already done for you on existing example projects, so you only need to follow these when creating new example projects.

 1. Install `studio` as project dependency:
 ```bash